Green sea turtle: Specific nesting grounds

 Nesting grounds are found all along the Mexican coast.
 These turtles feed in seagrass pastures in the Gulf of California.
 Green turtles belonging to the distinct Hawaiian subpopulation nest at the protected French Frigate Shoals some 800 km west of the Hawaiian Islands.

 In the Philippines, green turtles nest in the Turtle Islands along with closely related hawksbill turtles.

 In December 2007, fishermen using a hulbot-hulbot (a type of fish net) accidentally caught an 80 kg, 93 cm long and 82 cm wide turtle off Barangay Bolong, Zamboanga City, Philippines.
 December is breeding season near the Bolong beach.

+An annual presence is recorded in the Gulf of Panama, on the Isla Parida island.
+Local activists also moving some turtle nests to the coast, in the vicinity of the small town of Malena, to save and increase the turtle population in the safe place.

 Indonesia has a few nesting beaches, one in the Meru Betiri National Reserve in East Java.

 Off the north-eastern and northern coasts of Australia, the Great Barrier Reef has two genetically distinct populations; one north and one south.
 Within the reef, 20 separate locations consisting of small islands and cays were identified as nesting sites for either population of C. mydas.
 Of these, the most important is on Raine Island.
 In the Torres Strait there is a large rookery on Bramble Cay.
 The Coral Sea has nesting areas of world significance.

 Major nesting sites are common on either side of the Arabian Sea, both in Ash Sharqiyah, Oman, and along the coast of Karachi, Pakistan.
 Some specific beaches there, such as Hawke's Bay and Sandspit, are common to both C. mydas and L. olivacea subpopulation.
 Sandy beaches along Sindh and Balochistan are nesting sites.
 Some 25 km off the Pakistani coast, Astola island is another nesting beach.